robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 question to the selected runner script.
 The path can be absolute or, more commonly, relative to the directory where tests are executed from.
-The given file or directory creates the top-level test suite, which gets its name, unless overridden with the :opt:`--name` option__, from the `file or directory name`__.
+The given file or directory creates the top-level test suite, which gets its name, unless overridden with the :option:`--name` option__, from the `file or directory name`__.
 Different execution possibilities are illustrated in the examples below.
-Note that in these examples, as well as in other examples in this section, only the :prog:`pybot` script is used, but other execution approaches could be used similarly.
+Note that in these examples, as well as in other examples in this section, only the ``pybot`` script is used, but other execution approaches could be used similarly.

 __ `Test case files`_